Alysanne by Amok©

 - See also: Images of Alysanne Targaryen

-According to semi-canon sources, Alysanne was slim of waist and small of breast, with a long neck, a fair complexion and a high forehead.
+According to a semi-canon source, Alysanne was slim of waist and small of breast, with a long neck, a fair complexion and a high forehead.
 She was tall and straight, unbowed by time.
-She had clear, blue eyes and high cheekbones.
+She had clear blue eyes and high cheekbones.
 In old age her hair turned white as snow.
 She wore it in a bun, pulled back and pinned behind her ears.
 Age left crow's feet around Alysanne's eyes and laugh lines about her mouth, but her face never lost its strength.
-She often wore a slimmer, more feminine version of her brother-husband's crown at court.
+George R. R. Martin has stated that "You might consider Alysanne as the Eleanor of Aquitaine of Westeros, and model her on Katherine Hepburn's portrayal of Eleanor in the film The Lion is Winter."
+Alysanne often wore a slimmer, more feminine version of her brother-husband's crown at court.

 Alysanne was well loved throughout the Seven Kingdoms, being both beautiful and high-spirited, as well as charming and keenly intelligent.
-She was beloved by the smallfolk of Westeros, loving them in return, and she was renowned for her charities.
 Lord Roose Bolton considers Alysanne to have been shrewish.
+She returned the love of the smallfolk, and became renowned for her charities.

 The death of Alysanne's youngest and favorite daughter, Princess Gael, weighed heavily on the queen.
-When Gael killed herself in 99 AC, Alysanne, in her grief, died within a year.
-Her ashes after cremation, as well as eventually those of Jaehaerys, were interred beneath the Red Keep.
+Princess Gael committed suicide in 99 AC, and in her grief, Queen Alysanne followed her daughter to the grave within a year.
+She was cremated, and her ashes were interred beneath the Red Keep, where a few years later they were joined by the ashes of Jaehaerys.

 Alysanne and her husband had thirteen children, nine of whom lived to adulthood.
 The bulk of Alysanne's children predeceased her, with the loss of Princess Gael in 99 AC being a particularly heavy blow that was believed by many to have hastened her own death.